-For appearance and convenience of installation, the valve control unit (V/CU) may mount outside the icebox.
+For appearance and convenience of installation, the valve control unit (V/CU) may mount outside the ice box.
 The valve will attract moisture and drip if it is not well insulated with the valve blanket and additional insulation.
 Insulate the valve after installation and leak checking.
-In certain applications, it may be necessary and easier to mount the valve inside the cabinet.
+In certain applications it may be necessary and easier to mount the valve inside the cabinet.
 Refer to schematic drawings when connecting more than one plate.
 Before cutting the tubing:

-- 1. Leave a minimum of one inch of tube beyond a bulkhead. - 2.
-Allow room for wrench access.

-- 90-degree elbows can be installed on the valve control unit to reduce space requirements if necessary.

-- The tubing will support the valve control unit.

-- The tubing must bottom in the fitting.
-Refer to the Swagelok assembly instructions.
+- 1. leave a minimum of one inch of tube beyond a bulkhead and... - 2. allow room for wrench access. - 90 degree elbows can be installed on the valve control unit to reduce space requirements if necessary. - The tubing will support the valve control unit. - The tubing must bottom in the fitting.
+A pencil mark 5/8" from the tube end (3/8 tube) should be flush with the fitting nut face when the tube is seated in the fitting.